-One annual graduation ceremony is held at the end of spring semester on main campus and another at a selected external site.
-Participants are those who have or will have completed their degrees during that academic year [fall, spring, and summer].
+One annual graduation ceremony is held at the end of spring semester on main campus Participants are those who have or will have completed their degrees during that academic year [fall, spring, and summer].
 In order to be eligible to participate, the student must be pre-registered for all remaining classes in the summer semester.

 The graduation fee is applied per term.
 The student who does not complete in the term he/she applies for must re-apply when the degree has been/will have been earned.
 Students applying for more than one degree must pay the fee for each application.
+There are three graduation opportunities which include December, May and August, with May being the official graduation ceremony.
 Students who expect to graduate must do the following: